 1.Medical School Interviews (2nd Edition) by Olivier Picard and George Lee

 This is my most recommended book, it contains all the tools you need to answer all the questions you can expect on the big day.
 The authors have analysed over 150 questions and provided easy to read guides to answering them effectively.
 The book also has invaluable information on the history of medicine, the NHS, ethics and other key issues.
 The authors cover everything from handling MMI stations to motivational questions.
-Buy Now on Amazon.
+See customer reviews on Amazon.

 2. Medical Ethics: A Very Short Introduction by Tony Hope